 We walked back to the other side of the rock after getting filled our water bottles.

-Path was not so clear, so always make sure that you trek as a team.
+The path was not so clear, so always make sure that you trek as a team.
 After walking up under a shady green canopy we reached a huge rock with a dangerous steep.

 There were some ropes already hanging on the rock which helps to climb.
 But we had our own ropes since we weren’t sure about these old ropes.

-So always make sure to have some ropes with the team in case you need a help to climb a rock.
+So always make sure to have some ropes with the team in case you need help to climb a rock.

 Few boys first took the risk to reach the top.
 And then the girls had to climb with the help of the rope while boys held it on the top.